-When it came time for college she wasn't sure where to head, but ended up at the best school in the nation, The University of Florida (Go Gators!) and found herself in the journalism department in a major they dubbed "Telecommunications."
-This led to a job on the local rock radio station and, in January 2006, while in her final semester of school, she found BTR.
+When it came time for college she wasn't sure where to head, but ended up at the The University of Florida (Go Gators!).
+This led to a job on the local rock radio station in Gainesville, FL.
+Then, in January 2006, while in her final semester of school, she found BTR.
 It wasn't nearly what it is today -- just a few DJs begging unknown artists for music and interviews, but it was her dream job.

-Emily has now been recording radio shows and podcasts in her bedroom for the bulk of her life and making a living at it for a decade.
+Emily has now been recording radio shows and podcasts in her bedroom for the bulk of her life and with BTR for more than a decade.